greenore/RSeleniumUtilities/README.md

 ## Introduction

-[Selenium][] is a open source tool in order to automate web browsers.
-The [RSelenium][] package is intended to provide access to Selenium and use it for web navigation and to ease the path for web scraping and/or web side testing in R. __RSeleniumUtilities__ is a companion package and contains the Selenium Server file as well as various driver files and helper functions.
+[Selenium][] is a open source tool that automates web browsers.
+The [RSelenium][] package is intended to provide access to Selenium and use it for web navigation and to ease the path for web scraping and/or web side testing in R. __RSeleniumUtilities__ is a companion package that contains the Selenium Server file as well as various driver files and helper functions.

 ### Available Webbrowsers
 - Firefox (Windows & Linux)